 Why are Bengal Tigers Endangered?

-The Bengal tiger, also called the Royal Bengal tiger and scientifically known as Panthera tigris tigris, is found in a profusion of habitats.
-This majestic predator can be found in high altitudes, tropical and subtropical rainforests, grasslands, and mangroves; their range spreads across Bangladesh, Bhutan, India, Myanmar and Nepal.
+The Bengal tiger, also called the Royal Bengal tiger and scientifically known as Panthera tigris tigris, is found in a multitude of habitats.
+This majestic predator can be found in high altitudes, tropical and subtropical rainforests, grasslands, and mangroves.
+Their encompasses territories across Bangladesh, Bhutan, India, Myanmar and Nepal.

 However, the Bengal tiger is an endangered species.
 Although it is protected by wildlife laws and it has been chosen as the national animal of India, its numbers keep decreasing.
 Why are Bengal tigers endangered?
 Stay with us at AnimalWised and find out.

 - How does climate change affect Bengal tigers?

 - Why are Bengal tigers poached?

 - How has the Bengal tiger population declined?

 - What is the future of the Bengal tiger?